 - Chopped nuts (we like to use pecans)

-How far in advance can I make this dessert?
-We typically do not make this more than 24 hours in advance just so it’s fresh.
-Also, I would definitely wait to add sprinkles or candies on top until right before serving so they don’t discolor the whipped cream on top.
+Make ahead of time.
+We typically do not make this more than 24 hours in advance, just so it’s fresh.
+Wait to add sprinkles or candies on top until right before serving, so they don’t discolor the Whipped Cream.
 Cover the dish with plastic wrap and store in the fridge until serving time.

-We really hope you enjoy this pistachio pudding cake.
-It’s been one of our go-to recipes in our home and we think you’ll love it just as much as we did.
+We really hope you enjoy this Pistachio treat, it really is a perfect dessert!
+If you’re feeling really nutty, try pairing it with a scoop of pistachio ice cream!
+This dessert has been a go-to recipes in our home, and we think you’ll love it just as much as we do.

 For more layered desserts, check out: